BOTTOM LINE UP FRONT:

 To learn more visit our article “A Low-Cost Alternative to Rare-Earth Permanent-Magnet Electric Motors” published on ElectronicDesign.com

-SYNCHRO-SYM is a patented, brushless, fully integrated electric machine circuit and control architecture comprising a brushless “multiphase” wound-rotor doubly-fed electric machine circuit topology and a brushless, low cost, multiphase, bi-directional, sensor-less, instantaneous, and automatic controller, called brushless multiphase real time emulation controller (BRTEC), that uniquely guarantees contactless, contiguous and symmetrically stable, “synchronous” doubly-fed operation (which requires precise control of airgap flux, speed, torque, and torque angle) during motoring or generating from any sub-synchronous to super-synchronous speeds, particularly at absolute or about synchronous speed where slip-induction ceases to exist or becomes unstable.
+SYNCHRO-SYM is a patented, brushless, fully integrated electric machine circuit and control architecture comprising a brushless “multiphase” wound-rotor doubly-fed electric machine circuit topology and a brushless, low cost, multiphase, bi-directional, sensor-less, instantaneous, and automatic controller, called the brushless multiphase real time emulation controller (BRTEC), that uniquely guarantees contactless, contiguous and symmetrically stable, “synchronous” doubly-fed operation (which requires precise control of airgap flux, speed, torque, and torque angle) during motoring or generating from any sub-synchronous to super-synchronous speeds, particularly at absolute or about synchronous speed where slip-induction ceases to exist or becomes unstable.

 NOTE: Multiphase Real Time Emulation Control was theoretically known by electric machine experts since at least the 1960s to be essential for realizing a true “multiphase” wound-rotor “synchronous” doubly-fed electric machine system, which electric machine experts consider to be the ideal electric machine system, but real time emulation enabling technologies were not available until the invention of BRTEC.

 NOTE: By removing the “passive” (and therefore extraneous) rotor components that effectively waste precious real estate, such as rare-earth permanent magnets (RE-PM), and by brushlessly replacing the extraneous rotor components with an “active” rotor winding set that contributes to “real” power production (in addition to the stator “active” winding set) without changing the electric machine footprint or materials, only SYNCHRO-SYM doubles the power density and performance at half the cost.
-As a result, any future development of RE-PM cost-performance improvements for electric machines (even by ongoing Holy Grail R+D) becomes irrelevant because permanent magnets, like reluctance saliencies, squirrel cage induction windings, and DC field windings, are just extraneous, “passive” components that effectively waste precious electric machine real estate (only to ascertain air-gap flux); but could otherwise be brushlessly replaced with another winding set in the same footprint (as only provided by SYNCHRO-SYM) that “actively” contributes to power production like the essential stator active winding set.
+As a result, any future development of RE-PM cost-performance improvements for electric machines (even by ongoing Holy Grail R+D) becomes irrelevant because permanent magnets, like reluctance saliencies, squirrel cage induction windings, and DC field windings, are just extraneous, “passive” components that effectively waste precious electric machine real estate (only to ascertain air-gap flux); but could otherwise be brushlessly replaced with another multiphase winding set in the same footprint (as only provided by SYNCHRO-SYM) that “actively” contributes to power production like the essential stator active winding set.

 - Harmonics and magnetizing current (reactance) seen at one port is negatively seen at the other port or automatically cancelled by the electromagnetics of the position dependent flux high frequency transformer (PDF-HFT), unless artificially provided by BRTEC control software or mechanical positioning.

-- Although the shallow slopes of low frequencies (or low speeds) are very difficult to measure or synthesized (in a timely fashion) by today’s state-of-art controllers, BRTEC sensorlessly and automatically provides any (or low) speed synchronized excitation and as a result, pole count or excitation frequency become trade space for low frequencies or speed.
+- Although the shallow slopes of low frequencies (or low speeds) are very difficult to measure or synthesized (in a timely fashion) by today’s state-of-art controllers, BRTEC sensorlessly and automatically provides any (or low) angular speed and phase synchronized excitation and as a result, pole count or excitation frequency become trade space for low frequencies or speed.

 IMPORTANT: As the only practical brushless and symmetrically stable multiphase wound-rotor “synchronous” doubly-fed electric machine system, SYNCHRO-SYM has ample in-house study and prototyping (e.g., synchronous doubly fed) as well as legacy third-party study and manufacture (e.g., multiphase slip-ring wound rotor induction doubly fed).
 In consideration, SYNCHRO-SYM is routine engineering and manufacturing ready (e.g., simplest construction) for power scaling to any customer specification.